yash509/Meta-Front-End-Developer/Course 4 - HTML and CSS in depth/Week 1 - HTML in depth/4.exercises/2.create-a-complex-form/README.md

-# Create a complex form
+# Exercise: Create a complex form

 In this exercise, you’ll create a table booking form for the Little Lemon website.
 The form will contain four fields: email address, date of booking, number of people and a checkbox to confirm agreement with the cancellation policy.
 The form will also have a submit button.